michael-wall/rabbit-mq-demo/README.md

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
 - It was tested in Liferay PaaS with the Client Extension build pipeline feature enabled, using Liferay DXP QR 2025.Q1.14 with JDK 21 at compile time and runtime.
-  - Ensure the DXP Cloud CI service is compiling with JDK 21.
+  - Ensure the DXP Cloud CI service is compiling with JDK 21 otherwise the Client Extension won't compile - see https://learn.liferay.com/w/dxp/cloud/platform-services/continuous-integration#setting-the-jdk-version
 - The rabbitmqlistener is deployed as a Liferay PaaS custom service for convenience.
   - In a realworld scenario the listener could be anything as long as it can access the queue etc.
   - The custom service shows that it can run completely outside of Liferay DXP, using OAuth 2 and the headless REST APIs to interact with Liferay.